cwqanderson/Getting-and-Cleaning-Data-Course-Project/README.md

 names(tidy_set2) <- gsub("\\.", "", names(tidy_set2))
 names(tidy_set2) <- tolower(names(tidy_set2))
 ```
-* Creates a new data frame ‘tidy-2’ from ‘tidy_1’ above.
+* Creates a new data frame â€˜tidy-2â€™ from â€˜tidy_1â€™ above.
-* Employs the function ‘sub’ to change the non-descriptive column name “code” to the descriptive column name “activity.”
+* Employs the function â€˜subâ€™ to change the non-descriptive column name â€œcodeâ€ to the descriptive column name â€œactivity.â€
-* Uses the function ‘gsub’ to change non-descriptive strings to descriptive strings (e.g. “t” to “time”, “Acc” to “accelerometer,” etc,).
+* Uses the function â€˜gsubâ€™ to change non-descriptive strings to descriptive strings (e.g. â€œtâ€ to â€œtimeâ€, â€œAccâ€ to â€œaccelerometer,â€ etc,).
-* Removes periods from column names with the function ‘gsub.’
+* Removes periods from column names with the function â€˜gsub.â€™
-* Converts any remaining capital letters to lowercase with the function ‘tolower.’
+* Converts any remaining capital letters to lowercase with the function â€˜tolower.â€™
-* These formatting decisions were made based on information contained in the Week 4 video “Editing Text Variables.”
+* These formatting decisions were made based on information contained in the Week 4 video â€œEditing Text Variables.â€

 ## 5.Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 ```